glf30/3c-relational-databases/assignment/readme.md

 ---

 ### 3. Controllers
+- Write a controller function to retrieve all movies.
+- Write a controller function to retrieve all reviews.
 - Write a controller function to create a new movie.
 - Write a controller function to create a new review linked to a movie by its ID.
 - Write a controller function to retrieve a movie by its ID, populated with all its reviews.